 Vita lifted her sword and pointed it at him.
-The gesture was less a threat than it was a way of singling him out from the nonexistent crowd. <How does those two sentences even begin to make sense together?
+The gesture was less a threat than it was a way of singling him out from the nonexistent crowd. <How do those two sentences even begin to make sense together?
 Please tell me!
 I'd love to get a glimpse of how your sick mind works.>

 <I fear you'll have to get in line behind your brother.
 He has the right to know before any of you.>